Montana-Media-Arts/391-mobile-gaming-Spring2020-course/modules/week-14/_posts/2002-01-01-shape-movement.md

 ```

 Does this look familiar?
 It should.
-Those two lines in the moveShape method was in the onCreate method earlier.
+Those two lines in the moveShape method were in the onCreate method earlier.
 Now it's just being called over and over the timerTask.

-The next question, is how do we get it to bounce around?
+The next question is, how do we get it to bounce around?